 You can do more with a theme than change the appearance of an entire site.
 It is also possible to "theme" only certain sections of a site, certain types of content, or even individual pages.
 For example, your theme could specify a different look for just the front page of your site.

-Some other things that you can do with a theme are:
+Some other things that you can also do with a theme are:

-- Dynamically respond to changes in the content or to user input
+- Dynamically responds to changes in the content, or to user input.

 Other Places to Explore